Twisted iterated algebraic K-theory and topological T-duality for sphere bundles

 \end{prop} Furthermore, since $24\nu = 0$, we also have $24 N_n = 0$.
 Additionally, $\nu$ is nilpotent.
 Since the map above is not a ring homomorphism (in fact, it behaves in some sense more like a derivation), we cannot conclude the same for $N_n$.
 However, if $N_n$ is actually nilpotent, then a sufficiently large power of $\beta_n$ is 2-divisible (at least after inverting 3).
-Sorting out whether or not this is the case would be very interesting.